rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 ### Docker

 Now we need a docker container to host OpenCode software.
 The reason I recommend this is because inevitably it will install some tools and dependencies on our machine.
-Once you have a few plays around with this it will like cause some future headaches!
+Once you have a few plays around with this it will likely cause some future headaches!

 So, ensure you have docker installed and create a folder on your local machine for your code (adjust for you OS, I like keeping my code here though)